 Tip #7: Skip the toys

-While I’m all about bringing comfort items to ensure that everyone gets a good night’s sleep, I don’t recommend bringing a tonne of toys.
+While I’m all about bringing comfort items to ensure that everyone gets a good night’s sleep, I don’t recommend bringing a tonne of toys, especially when travelling by plane.
 Most kids will find plenty to do, even in a minimal hotel room.

 When we travel, my kids are allowed one small backpack.
 And here’s the kicker – they have to carry it themselves.
 They can fill their backpacks with whatever they like – dinosaur figurines, sticker books, a puzzle, a few books, their kindle.
 That’s it.
 I make them practise wearing it around the house so they’re sure they can handle them at the airport.